-Every year, the Rare Disease Day is sponsored by the NIH to raise awareness about rare diseases among the masses as well as the policy makers.
-This year the global theme for Rare Disease Day is: “bridging health and social care.”
+Every year, Rare Disease Day is sponsored by the NIH to raise awareness about rare diseases among the masses as well as policymakers.
+This year the global theme for Rare Disease Day is: “Share Your Colours.”

-With the Rare Disease Day approaching towards the end of February, let’s talk about some rare medical conditions that are present around the world.
+Let’s talk about the top 5 rare medical conditions that are present around the world.

 Table of Contents

 This syndrome has been named after Lewis Carroll’s book i.e. similarly titled.
-This rare medical condition, with a prevalence of 10-20%, is associated with migraine and the sufferer perceives objects to be far smaller than they are.
-This condition can also affect touch, hearing or even the perception of their own image.
+This rare disease, with a prevalence of 10-20%, is associated with migraine and the sufferer perceives objects to be far smaller than they are.
+This condition can also affect touch, hearing, or even the perception of their image.

 Another rare medical condition, with about 30 reported cases, is that of water allergy or aquagenic urticaria.
 This condition occurs more commonly in women and may be associated with hormonal imbalance.
 Although the exact cause is unknown, it may be a hypersensitivity reaction to the ions present in non-distilled water.